nikitaaveritchev/kmeans-Extension-Ptolemy/README.md

 We tested with the following software versions.
 Higher versions are very likely to work, lower versions might work, but we cannot guarantee compatibility or identical outputs.

 - Linux (we tested successfully on ubuntu-24.04 and arch-linux-6.12.8)
-- 1 CPU, about 500 MB of disk space (mainly for the venv), TODO GB of memory
+- 1 CPU, about 500 MB of disk space (mainly for the venv), 1 GB of memory
 - Software
   - python 3.9.21 or higher
   - texlive's lualatex 1.18.0